 Becoming a patient at MedStar Georgetown Transplant Institute requires several important steps.
-These include:

 - A referral by another physician, self, or other medical professional